 People who are passionate about making really good food (turns out we are also really passionate about eating it – win win).

 So where should you go?

-Boxpark’s another good bet, with several traders tucked in the nooks and crannies of it’s now-famous shipping container construction.
+Boxpark’s a good bet, with several traders tucked in the nooks and crannies of it’s now-famous shipping container construction.

-If you happen to be in Shoreditch on a Saturday, Urban Food Fest’s weekly market is a near orgasmic collection of small traders plying food from all over the globe.
-Unfortunately they’re taking a break until spring, but don’t worry – there are plenty of street food stalls and markets in Shoreditch every weekend.
-You won’t starve.
+If you happen to be in Shoreditch on a Saturday, Urban Food Fest’s weekly market is a near-orgasmic collection of small traders plying food from all over the globe

 Shop at one of Shoreditch’s Cool Markets

 *throws firework into article and runs away

 Shoreditch’s boundaries are hotly contested.
 Where does Shoreditch end and Hoxton start?